James-HoneyBadger/dreamberd-interpreter/README.md

 ### Asynchronous Functions

 In most languages, it's hard to get asynchronous functions to synchronise with each other.
-In DreamBerd, it's easy: Asynchronous functions take turns running lines of code.
+In GulfOfMexico, it's easy: Asynchronous functions take turns running lines of code.

 ```javascript
 async funct count() {